 - Maximum stock level – Your maximum stock level is the given point that should not be exceeded when inventory planning, which can be calculated using several inventory accounting methods.
 Per Accounting Tools, “This stock level is based on a calculation of the cost of storage, standard order quantities, and the risk of inventory becoming obsolete or spoiling over time.
 Another issue may be a strict limitation on storage space, as may be the case for refrigerated or frozen goods.”

 - Perishability of inventory – If your goods are non-perishable, they can sit on your shelves for a longer period of time without losing significant value (at least, until they become obsolete).
-With perishable goods, such as food and beverage, there’s more risk involved with overstocking.
+With perishable goods, such as with food and beverage fulfillment, there’s more risk involved with overstocking.

 - Reorder point – This figure represents the figurative canary in the coal mine.
 When inventory hits this level, it signals that it’s time to replenish your stock before it can be fully depleted.
 This figure is calculated by multiplying your lead times by average daily sales, and then adding the safety stock.